Grzegorz Ślak

-Grzegorz Andrzej Ślak (born 16 May 1965 in Ostrzeszów) - Polish entrepreneur, lawyer (specializing in excise duties), financier.
+Grzegorz Andrzej Ślak (born 16 May 1965 in Ostrzeszów) - Polish entrepreneur, lawyer (specializing in excise duties), and a financier.

 Career

 Ślak started his career at Bank Przemysłowo-Handlowy in Rybnik, where he was involved mainly in financing and restructuring energy, steel and mining-related companies.

-In 2002 he became the President of the Management Board of Rafineria Trzebinia.
+In 2002 he became the President of the management board of Rafineria Trzebinia.

 As the first person in Poland, he has "built" a facility for producing higher fatty acid methyl esters ('biofuels') and pharmaceutical glycerine, thus becoming "the pioneer of Polish biofuels".

 In 2005, he "built" the first plant for hydrorefining of purified paraffin in Central and Eastern Europe under license by Exxon Mobil.
-The plant allowed for use of petroleum processing products (paraffin) in pharmaceutical, cosmetic and food industries.
+The plant allowed the use of petroleum processing products (paraffin) in pharmaceutical, cosmetic and food industries.

 In 2005, he developed a new technology and started to produce a new fuel, trade name "ON BIO 10", consisting of diesel oil and 20% addition of higher fatty acid methyl esters.
 On this basis, the Minister of Economy adopted the quality standard for this fuel which is still in effect.
 For this product, Rafineria Trzebinia was awarded the Promotional Emblem “Teraz Polska” in 2006.

-In June 2006, Ślak was accused of reducing the payable excise duties for the unprecedented amount of PLN 760 million in connection with his duties as the President of the Management Board of Rafineria Trzebinia.
+In June 2006, Ślak was accused of reducing the payable excise duties for the unprecedented amount of PLN 760 million in connection with his duties as the President of the management board of Rafineria Trzebinia.
 After two years, tax authorities confirmed accuracy of the settlements, thus accepting correctness of the tax rate applied by Ślak.

-In 2006, he became the President of the Management Board of Skotan S.A., leading the company to one of its biggest stock increases on the Warsaw Stock Exchange.
+In 2006, he became the President of the management board of Skotan S.A., leading the company to one of its biggest stock increases on the Warsaw Stock Exchange.

-In 2008, he became the President of the Management Board of Bioeton S.A.
+In 2008, he became the President of the management board of Bioeton S.A.
 In this company, he carried out a capital investment which allowed for the takeover of BDK Kyritz GmbH, a German renewable energy company.
-In 2009, he became the President of the Management Board of BDK Kyritz GmbH in Germany. Ślak restructured the company, which involved restoring its financial liquidity.
+In 2009, he became the President of the management board of BDK Kyritz GmbH in Germany. Ślak restructured the company, which involved restoring its financial liquidity.
 At that time, the company was in the state of so-called "temporary bankruptcy".